 - Key Result: Organic web traffic above 50,000 visits per month

-- Key Actions: Position 3 articles by keywords that generate a high number or searches
+- Key Actions: Position 3 articles with keywords that generate a high number or searches

-- Key Result: Increase the loading speed from 7 seconds to 4 seconds
+- Key Result: Increase the website loading speed from 7 seconds to 4 seconds

-- Key Actions: Compress the size of all the images embedded in the blog
+- Key Actions: Compress the size of all the images in the blog

 Objective 2: Improve Presence and Engagement in Social Networks